aserowy/neocode/README.md

 - [Neo Vim](https://marketplace.visualstudio.com/items?itemName=asvetliakov.vscode-neovim)
 - [Keyboard Quickfix](https://marketplace.visualstudio.com/items?itemName=pascalsenn.keyboard-quickfix)

 Beside these plugins you also have to set keybindings and settings.
-You can find them [here](./docs/vscode.md)
+You can find them [here](./docs/vscode.md).

-## keymaps

-Most standard keymaps of nvim are untouched.
-You can find a list for custom mappings and exceptions between both environments [here](./docs/keybindings.md).